 I joined the Kroeker lab in May of 2017 and have since split my time between Santa Cruz and Sitka, AK.
 As the lab technician, I get to focus on the practical aspects of a wide range of projects.
 My personal research interests going forward are still a work in progress, so I love having the opportunity to conduct fieldwork and construct experimental systems, all while gaining exposure to the exciting work of my colleagues.

-I am a third year undergraduate student majoring in Environmental Studies and Biology that has been working in the Kroeker Lab since 2016.
+I am a fourth year undergraduate student majoring in Environmental Studies and Biology that has been working in the Kroeker Lab since 2016.
 I believe in an interdisciplinary approach to science, with a focus on integrating community members, policy makers, and other academic disciplines in order to identify and combat the effects of climate change on marine ecosystems.
 My current project is based in Sitka, Alaska studying the resilience of abalone in the face of ocean acidification at the northern edge of their range.

-I am a third year undergraduate student majoring in Ecology and Evolution.
+I am a fourth year undergraduate student majoring in Ecology and Evolution.
 I have been working in the Kroeker Lab since 2017.
 I am interested in marine communities, and how they respond to management decisions, climate change, and other stressors.
 I have a deep appreciation for natural history, and currently lead Natural History Club on campus.
 I will be a certified scientific scuba diver in August 2018.